aaarrti/temporal_fusion_transformer/Readme.md

-## TensorFlow2 reimplementation of Temporal Fusion Transformer (Work In Progress 🚧)
+## TensorFlow 2 reimplementation of Temporal Fusion Transformer

 ### It supports: